ss-vector/copycats/README.md

 ```

-Refer to: `web/copycats-theme-notes.md` for more details about design system structure.
+Refer to: `web/copycats-theme-notes.md` for more details about design system structure and development environment.

 **TODO:**
 - PHP server side rendering.